 Seems like HostGator made sure no such thing will happen.
 At this point, it’s almost not even surprising how well HostGator is crushing my tests.
 It looks like 50 visitors made very little difference.
 An increase in the number of visitors (grey line) had very little effect on the response time (blue line).
 One visitor, or fifty – the response time remained stable with very few noticeable jumps.

-Looks like another test was passed with flying colors.
+Looks like HostGator passed another test with flying colors.

 Overall, HostGator can withhold the added pressure and handle some serious traffic, which can be expected in small-to-medium sized websites, or small online stores.